KarlJungtow/ai-population-simulation/README.md

 Prices are for the newest model without Batches.
 For 1 million prompt tokens, OpenAI charges 5$.
 For every million tokens that ChatGPT produces they charge 15$.
 This means, that the total price cannot be calculated beforehand.
-However, since the answers will probably stay short (yes, no, a percentage) a price can be estimated.
+However, since the answers will probably stay short (yes, no, a percentage) the price can be estimated.

 When creating a population, ChatGPT is prompted 120 tokens and will output 10-15 tokens.